Unpacking exceptional healthcare logos

 New co = [person’s name, plant, or food] + Health.

 Looking through all the landscape graphs…so many logos have boring infinity swoosh symbols or triangular ‘synergistic’ shapes.
-When you see all of them together, suddenly great logos stand out.
+When you see all of them together, great logos suddenly stand out.

 This post is a living list of our favorite brands in digital health, life sciences, private practices, and the larger healthcare industry, and how they intentionally align their branding and company values.
 Let’s dive in.